pyeventsourcing/eventsourcing/docs/topics/process.rst

 so-called "infrastructure failure".
 The continuing existence of data that has been successfully committed to a database is beyond the scope of this discussion about reliability.
 However, the "single point of failure" this may represent is acknowledged.

-..
-It is assumed that whatever records have been
-.. committed by a process will not somehow be damaged by a sudden termination of the
-.. process.

 System of processes